ErHaWeb/sitepackage/README.md

 │   │   │   ├── .gitignore                        # Ignore all files inside this directory
 │   │   ├── Language                              # Any language files to provide translated labels in backend and frontend │   │   │   ├── de.locallang.xlf                  # German translations of Frontend labels
+│   │   │   ├── de.locallang_be.xlf               # German translations of Backend labels
-│   │   │   ├── de.locallang_db.xlf               # German translations of Backend labels
+│   │   │   ├── de.locallang_db.xlf               # German translations of labels used in TCA
 │   │   │   ├── locallang.xlf                     # Source file for Frontend labels (english)
+│   │   │   ├── locallang_be.xlf                  # Source file for Backend labels (english)
-│   │   │   └── locallang_db.xlf                  # Source file for Backend labels (english)
+│   │   │   └── locallang_db.xlf                  # Source file for labels used in TCA (english)
 │   │   ├── Layouts                               # Any Fluid Layout files
 │   │   │   ├── Form                              # Fluid Layout Overrides for EXT:form
 │   │   │   │   └── Frontend                      # Fluid Layout Frontend Overrides for EXT:form